ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/media-players.md

 - Include the year for better identification
 - Avoid extra text like quality info or release group names in main filename
 - Remove unnecessary punctuation
-- If the movie has a subtitle, include it: `Movie Title: Subtitle (Year).ext`

 ---